Judge ruling backs searches of 'Miracle' star Mark Pavelich's home after alleged assault

 A North Shore judge has rejected arguments from "Miracle" hockey legend Mark Pavelich's defense that guns collected during law enforcement searches of his home should be ruled inadmissible as evidence in the assault case and that two of the four felony counts should be dismissed.

-The decision this week by Cook County District Judge Michael Cuzzo also included more details about what law enforcement found during their searches in August 2019 including the discovery of a suspected booby trap and numerous firearms throughout the home.
+The decision this week by Cook County District Judge Michael Cuzzo also included more details about what law enforcement found during their searches, including the discovery of a suspected booby trap and numerous firearms throughout the home.

 Pavelich, 62, of Lutsen, is charged with second- and third-degree assault as well as weapons violations in connection with the beating of a neighbor with a metal pole after a fishing trip last summer.
 Pavelich, according to the charges, had accused the neighbor of "spiking his beer."